 - Example: If an employee processes payments without supervision, there is no one to hold them accountable for ensuring accuracy and adherence to policies.

-- Compromised Financial Integrity:
+- Compromised financial integrity

 - Explanation: Dual control helps maintain the integrity of financial processes by ensuring that no single individual has unchecked authority over transactions.